 Eeny, Meeny, Miny, Moe

 Eeny, meeny, miny, moe which creepo is it going to be, is it the chief of police, the IT geek, the separated husband busy with his own career, the neighbour or maybe it is the Kaos killer who quite early on appears to die in a burning vehicle because of course not everything is what it seems.
-You may wonder what I am on about but the first half of "Anatomy of Deception" gets busy setting up a series of men who maybe behind a campaign to ruin the life of DA Genna, from broadcasting video of something which happened years ago to the untimely death of the Kaos killer which Genna was going to use to launch her mayoral campaign from.
+You may wonder what I am on about but the first half of "Anatomy of Deception" gets busy setting up a series of men who may or may not be behind a campaign to ruin the life of DA Genna, from broadcasting a video of something which happened years ago to the untimely death of the Kaos killer which Genna was going to use to launch her mayoral campaign from.

 What this all boils down to is that "Anatomy of Deception" is okay for those just looking for a thriller to watch which plays things less than subtly.
-But for those looking for grit, realism and a mystery to solve will find it doesn't come together in a completely logical manner and gets a little cheesy during the second half.
+But for those looking for grit, realism and a mystery to solve will probably find it doesn't come together in a completely logical manner and gets a little cheesy during the second half.